Third Party Two Wheeler Insurance: A Detailed Study

 How to file third-party online insurance of a two wheeler?

 Steps for filing for claim when you caused the damage:

 • Click the pictures of the scene and the person involved after the incident. • Take note of the necessary details of the third person.
 Also, take details of the eyewitnesses, if any. • Inform the insurance company immediately about the incident. • Register an FIR at the nearest police station. • File case at the Motor Accident Claims Tribunal Court. • Follow the proceedings and submit the required documents. • Share the court result with the insurer and get the agreed compensation.

 Steps for filing for claim when you are the victim:

 • Take details of the other person’s insurance policy and inform their insurer. • The case will be transferred to the Motor Accident Claims Tribunal Court. • Attend the court proceedings, submit the FIR copy, relevant documents, incident details and proofs. • Bring forward the eyewitnesses to corroborate your case. • Receive the compensation as decided by the tribunal court.

 This insurance protects you against any claim made by the third party for loss of property, bodily injury or death.

 Which insurance is best for bike comprehensive or third-party?

 Third-party insurance is mandatory in India.
-But it is feasible to buy comprehensive insurance for your bike.
+But it is recommended to buy a comprehensive bike insurance for all round protection.

 What is a third-party premium in bike insurance?